-Prerequisite Foundations of Art (can be taken concurrently)
+Prerequisite Art 101 (can be taken concurrently) or instructor approval

 Course Description: This is a course for students wishing to learn how to create and glaze hand-built and wheel thrown pottery.
 Students will learn how the elements and principles of design are applied in Ceramic construction.
 The class will focus on developing technical and practical skills as well as becoming familiar with periods of ceramic history.